cdaringe/blog/src/posts/2020-01-01--tessellation-paths-svg/index.md

       .attr('fill', 'none')

   // listen for mouse events, and when the user's mouse
-  // nears the path, show where a propsed point could be added
+  // nears the path, show where a proposed point could be added
   // to the path. allow a click event to promote a proposed
   // point into the proper set of points in the path! const snapper = createNodeSnapper({